Chief Go-To Guy, MXK Group - Hamilton, New Zealand

 - Master of Business Administration

-With a background in civil engineering, Hamilton man Tahl Lawrence was “itching to continue learning and add to my skills sets,” when he decided to sign up for the MBA programme at Waikato.
+With a background in civil engineering, Tahl Lawrence was “itching to continue learning and add to my skillset,” when he decided to sign up for the MBA programme at Waikato.

 Tahl says a highlight of Waikato’s MBA programme has been meeting and working with some amazing people from a diverse range of backgrounds and industries, which really brings classroom discussions alive.